stacks-network/docs/src/pages/stacks-blockchain/best-practices.md

 ### People are attacking my Bitcoin node

-- Stick an `nginx` reverse proxy in front of your `bitcoind` node, and use our [nginx](https://github.com/blockstack/atlas/tree/master/public_fleet/bitcoind) scripts to limit APi access to only the JSON-RPC methods Blockstack actually needs.
+- Stick an `nginx` reverse proxy in front of your `bitcoind` node, and use our [nginx](https://github.com/blockstack/atlas/tree/master/public_fleet/bitcoind) scripts to limit API access to only the JSON-RPC methods Blockstack actually needs.
 Better yet, do what we do---build a statically-linked `bitcoind` binary from source that simply omits all of the RPC methods except the ones listed in the linked config file.